-Today, we bring you a report on a brand-new release of the Maui Project.
+Today, we bring you a report on the brand-new release of the Maui Project.

-We are excited to announce the latest release of MauiKit version 3.0.1, our comprehensive user interface toolkit specifically designed for convergent interfaces, the complying frameworks and in-house developed set of convergent applications.
+We are excited to announce the latest release of MauiKit version 3.0.2, our comprehensive user interface toolkit specifically designed for convergent interfaces, the complying frameworks, and an in-house developed set of convergent applications.

-To follow the Maui Project’s development or to just say hi, you can join us on Telegram: https://t.me/mauiproject.
+To follow the Maui Project’s development or to just say hi, you can join us on Telegram @mauiproject

 We are present on Twitter and Mastodon:

 Thanks to the KDE contributors who have helped translate the Maui Apps and Frameworks!

 Downloads & Sources

 You can get the stable release packages [APKs, AppImage, TARs] directly from the KDE downloads server at https://download.kde.org/stable/maui/

 And if you are feeling a bit curious about the Maui DE, you can download the Manjaro-based image for **testing** the project’s state as a snapshot of MauiKit3.

 Note: Please be aware that this is an ISO image from a third party.